How to Fix Brightness Won’t Change on Windows 10/11

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\0001

-5. As before, modify MD_EnableBrightnessIf2 and KMD_EnableBrightnessInterface2 to have their values set to 0.
+5. Modify MD_EnableBrightnessIf2 and KMD_EnableBrightnessInterface2 to set their values to 0.

 6. Exit Registry Editor and restart your computer.
 Upon the next startup, the screen brightness issue should be resolved, and control restored.